 - Fetch Size: If using a JDBC driver, this tells the driver how many rows should be fetched when more rows are required.
 This can be used to improve the processing of large datasets.

 - Additional Connection String Parameters: To add additional parameters to the database connection string, enter them here.
-Note that this field is disabled if you have selected the option below to use a manual connection string.
+Note that this field is disabled if you have selected the option below to use a connection string.

-String: If applicable, enter a manual connection string into the text box.
+Connection String: If applicable, enter a connection string into the text box.
 The checkbox above must be selected in order for this field to be enabled.TIP: Consult database-specific documentation for creating manual connection strings.
 Examples can also be found at https://www.connectionstrings.com.

-WARNING: The manual connection string will be visible in clear text during configuration, so you may not want to include the username and password in the string.
+WARNING: The connection string will be visible in clear text during configuration, so you may not want to include the username and password in the string.
 Instead of including these parameters and values in the string, use the Login and Password fields provided as part of the UI.
 They will then be appended to the connection string when needed, but will not be visible on the screen.

 Test: Click this button to verify the connection to the database.
 The test must be successful before you are able to save the connection configuration.